slightlytyler/react-portland-ui/README.md

 from the root of your application.

+#### Using stylus modules

-For more advanced cases with custom styling needs use stylus.
-First, install [stylus-relative-loader](https://github.com/walmartlabs/stylus-relative-loader) and configure it to resolve urls like `stylus-relative-loader?resolve url`.
-Then just import the styles from your stylus root
+For more advanced cases with custom styling needs.
+First, install [stylus-relative-loader](https://github.com/walmartlabs/stylus-relative-loader) and configure it to use the `resolve url` option.

+From your stylus root

 ```stylus
 @import '~react-portland-ui/dist/stylus/index'